Race, Ethnicity, and Immigration

 Race and ethnicity are fundamental to the organization of U.S. societies and societies around the world.
 Faculty in the Department of Sociology focus on the role of race and ethnicity across a range of institutions and social settings including crime and criminal justice, digital platforms, immigration, the labor market, science and medicine, and urban space.
 Our faculty and graduate students conduct research using a range of theoretical and methodological approaches.
 We offer seminars focusing broadly on racial and ethnic inequality in sociological theory and research as well as seminars on more focused topics including: the politics of diversity, place inequality, global mobility and inequality, and biological citizenship.

-Graduate students collaborate with faculty and work on a range of projects on topics including: race, gender, and urban violence; school integration programs; racialized labor market integration processes; race and class in Latinx immigrant settlement and integration; group threat and politics; Latinx youth racialization; performance of race in popular music; multiracial identification and the media; racism, biomedicine, and health disparities; and race and privilege; and antiracist social movements.
+Graduate students collaborate with faculty and work on a range of projects on topics including: race, gender, and urban violence; racialized labor market integration processes; Puerto Rican settlement and integration; group threat and politics; performance of race in popular music; multiracial identification and the media; race, culture, and prison order; and racism, biomedicine, and health disparities.

 At the undergraduate level, we offer a variety of courses across the levels of the curriculum on minority groups, comparative immigration studies, race relations, and immigrant minorities in the United States.